haacked/haacked.com/_posts/2016/2016-02-18-unlimited-vaction-pitfalls.md

 ![Beatnik Beach CC BY-SA 2.0 Photo by Ocad123](https://c1.staticflickr.com/1/531/18817727920_1c0a67d3a3_b.jpg)

 When I joined GitHub [four years ago](https://github.com/blog/1002-phil-haack-is-a-githubber), I adored its unlimited paid time off benefit.
-It's not that I planned to take a six month trek across Nepal (or the more plausible scenario of playing X-Box in my pajamas for months), but I liked the message it sent.
+It's not that I planned to take a six month trek across Nepal (or the more plausible scenario of playing X-Box in my pajamas for six months), but I liked the message it sent.

 It told me this company valued its employees, wanted them to not burn out, and trusted them to behave like stakeholders in the company and be responsible about their vacation.

 And for me personally, it's worked out well.
 This, in tandem with our flexible work hours, helps me arrange my work schedule so that I can be a better spouse and parent.
-I walk my son to to the bus stop in the mornings.
+I walk my son to the bus stop in the mornings.
 I chaperone every field trip I can.
 I take the day off when my kids have no school.
+It's great!

 I also believe it's a tool to help recruit great people.

-For example, in their famous [Culture Deck](http://www.slideshare.net/reed2001/culture-1798664), Netfilx notes [that...](http://www.slideshare.net/reed2001/culture-1798664/41-Responsible_PeopleThrive_on_Freedomand_are)
+For example, in their famous [Culture Deck](http://www.slideshare.net/reed2001/culture-1798664), Netflix notes [that...](http://www.slideshare.net/reed2001/culture-1798664/41-Responsible_PeopleThrive_on_Freedomand_are)

 > Responsible People Thrive on Freedom and are Worthy of Freedom